MJfadeaway/DAS/README.md

 We also propose a deep adaptive sampling approach for surrogate modeling of parametric differential equations without labeled data, i.e., DAS for surrogates ($\text{DAS}^2$).
 We demonstrate the efficiency of the proposed method with a series of numerical experiments, including the operator learning problem, the parametric optimal control problem, and the lid-driven 2D cavity flow problem with a continuous range of Reynolds numbers from 100 to 1000.
-The code of $\text{DAS}^2$ will be released on another repository.
+The code of $\text{DAS}^2$ has been released on [this repository](https://github.com/MJfadeaway/DAS-2).

 # Requirements